kloshar4o/Laravel-Spa-Example/README.md

 ---

-Make sure you are not using ports for something else, if you do, change the ports in `docker-compose.yml`
+Make sure these ports are free:

     nginx - :8080
     mysql - :3306
     php - :9000

+If they are not, change them in `docker-compose.yml`

 ---